henrik/octopress/source/_posts/2014-12-05-the-gestalt-of-comments.markdown

 with two spaces, so the comment and code are more clearly separate.

-If your code has syntax highlighting, this horizontal separation is less important – per another law of Gestalt theory, the Law of Similarity, the different colors help us separate code from comment.
+With syntax highlighting, this horizontal separation is less important – per another law of Gestalt theory, the Law of Similarity, the different colors help us separate code from comment.
 Still, every bit helps.